neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 Two very important operators are `equals to` and it's counterpart `not equals to`.
 In JavaScript they are written as `===` and `!==` respectively.

-If we were to say the the kid only helped if it cleand `exactly 3` dishes we could write:
+If we were to say the the kid only helped if it cleaned `exactly 3` dishes we could write:

 ```js
 let carrots = 2;